wbkd/tsb-kulturb-api-backup/README.md

 # TSB KulturB API

-Metadata generator API for TSB "Kultur B" project.
+API for TSB "Kultur B" project.

 The API server can handle user management, file uploads and the creation, modification, list and deletion of organisations and tags.